Continuous Identity Discovery

-Cloud Identity Discovery (CID) enables you to readily discover privileged cloud identities such as administrator, shadow admin, and service accounts that are stale, lacking MFA requirements, or lacking vaulted credentials in Secret Server, and to make appropriate corrections.
-CID runs automatically and continuously so you can easily monitor and secure privileged accounts in the cloud.
+Continuous Identity Discovery (CID) enables you to readily discover privileged identities such as administrator, shadow admin, and service accounts that pose potential security risks.
+These include accounts that are stale, lacking MFA requirements, or lacking vaulted credentials in Secret Server.
+CID then prompts you to make specific corrections.
+CID runs automatically and continuously so you can easily monitor and secure privileged accounts.

 -